The Perfect 10-Days in Portugal Itinerary (Without a Car)

 Palácio do Raio in Braga

-But of course the goal is to get to Bom Jesus do Monte, a UNESCO World Heritage Site as of 2019, which is located just outside of Braga.
+But the goal for most people visiting Braga is to get to Bom Jesus do Monte, a UNESCO World Heritage Site as of 2019, which is located just outside of town.

 To get to Bom Jesus do Monte, you can either call an Uber/taxi, or you can take a bus.